It’s NRA versus Senate Dems in a move to reform concealed weapons permitting

 But the direction that change would take has become a tug-of-war between Democrats in the Florida Senate and powerful National Rifle Association lobbyist Marion Hammer.

-The agriculture commissioner’s office attracted unwanted attention in early 2018 after it was found that for 13 months, the department’s Division of Licensing stopped using results from an FBI crime database that ensures those who apply to openly carry a gun in public do not have a disqualifying history in other states.
+The agriculture commissioner’s office attracted unwanted attention in early 2018 after it was found that for 13 months, the department’s Division of Licensing stopped using results from an FBI crime database that ensures those who apply do not have a disqualifying history in other states.

 Hammer now wants to transfer oversight of the concealed weapons permitting process to Chief Financial Officer Jimmy Patronis, a Republican.
 Democrats in the state Senate — and incoming Commissioner of Agriculture Nicole “Nikki” Fried, also a Democrat — have other ideas, and plan to file legislation in an attempt to make them law.

-Note: Correction: An earlier version of this story stated the FBI crime database that ensures those who apply to openly carry a gun in public do not have a disqualifying history in other states.
-Those applying for concealed weapons permits are not able to openly carry a gun in public.